microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-ota.md

 ## Config IoT Hub Connection String

+> **Notice:** for real product we highly recommend you to use the [Azure IoT Hub Device  Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/) which can allowing you to provision millions of devices in a secure and scalable manner.
+And here is the [tutorial](https://github.com/Microsoft/vscode-iot-workbench/blob/master/docs/iot-devkit/devkit_dps.md) which can help you to learn how to use  Azure IoT Hub Device Provisioning Service [auto-provisioning](https://docs.microsoft.com/en-us/azure/iot-dps/concepts-auto-provisioning) a real device.

 1. Switch the IoT DevKit into **Configuration mode**.
 To do so:

    - Hold down button **A**.